Bracken: Food

 Bracken rhizomes can be ground into flour to make bread.
 In the Canary Islands, the rhizome was historically used to make a porridge called gofio.
 Both fronds and rhizomes have been used to produce beer in Siberia, and among indigenous peoples of North America.

 Bracken leaves are used in the Mediterranean region to filter sheep's milk, and to store freshly made ricotta cheese.

 P. esculentum rhizomes were traditionally used by the Māori people of New Zealand as a staple food, and are known as aruhe.
 They were eaten by exploring or hunting groups away from permanent settlements.
 The plant was widely distributed across New Zealand as a result of prehistoric deforestation, and planting on rich soils, which produced the best rhizomes.
 The rhizomes were dried, and could be heated and softened with a pounder (patu aruhe), after which the starch could be sucked from the fibers.
 Patu aruhe were important ritual items, and several distinct styles were developed.

 Source of potash

-Green bracken ferns average 25 percent potash and can contain as much as 55 percent.
-It possesses advantages over other sources of plant ash such as hardwood due to its high potash yield as a percentage of both dry and fresh mass, abundance, growth rate, and ease of harvesting.
+Green bracken ferns average 25% potash and can contain as much as 55%.
+It has advantages over other sources of plant ash, such as hardwood, due to its high potash yield as a percentage of both dry and fresh mass, abundance, growth rate, and ease of harvesting.
 Bracken has been recognized as a source of potash since at least the 10th century AD, with numerous references in European texts, typically in relation to its use for soap and glass making.
-The turn to mined sources of potash in the industrial age ended significant usage of bracken as a source of potash, contributing to its status as a troublesome weed.
+The turn to mined sources of potash in the industrial age ended significant use of bracken as a source of potash, contributing to its status as a troublesome weed.